hotdogontology/AP-CSA-Cereal-Lab-1/README.md

 - **`CerealTest.java`**, **`CerealRunnerTest.java`**: JUnit test cases for each method in `Cereal.java` and `CerealRunner.java`.
 These tests validate the correctness of the implemented methods.
 - **`pom.xml`**: Maven configuration file that manages dependencies and plugins required to build and run the project.

-## Prerequisites for Local Work

-- Java 17 (or compatible version)
-- Maven 3.x

-You can also use Codespaces and the environment will load the required packages automatically upon prompt.

 ## Instructions

 ### Accept the Project